-Implicit in the 2040 Growth Concept is the understanding that compact development is more affordable, sustainable, livable, and fiscally responsible than urban sprawl, and will help reduce the region's carbon footprint.
+Land use development patterns that are characterized by low-density or single-use development, commercial strip development, and/or development that occurs on vacant land that is disconnected from existing urban development than urban sprawl and will help reduce the region's carbon footprint.
 Increased pedestrian and bicycle access and new transit and road capacity are needed to achieve the 2040 Growth Concept vision and support the region's economic vitality.